palmerusaf/cse-450-exam1-rev/mindmap.md

           - find out its actually trash
           - go back to the dumb way
       - Interval Part
+        - n log n for prep sorting
+        - Multi-threaded type stuff
+        - Goal min da threads
+        - How?
+          - will it fit in a thread? yeah? shove it
+          - No? congrats we'll make a thread just for you
+          - remember the last thing's last thing
+          - also keep these threads in a pq like its dijkstra
+        - if you have more threads than things you done messed up
+        - also this^^^ is the proof somehow
   - More Greed
     - Schedin to Min Late
     - Opt Off Cachin